SumitC962/AI-code-executor/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT API
+- Gemini for providing the Gemini API
 - FastAPI for the excellent web framework
 - React and Tailwind CSS for the UI components